featurist/jquery-sendkeys/readme.md

 # jQuery sendkeys

-This is a npm and browserify compatible version of [jQuery.sendkeys](http://bililite.com/blog/2011/01/23/improved-sendkeys/).
+This is an NPM and browserify compatible version of [jQuery.sendkeys](http://bililite.com/blog/2011/01/23/improved-sendkeys/).
 It's very useful for testing HTML pages by simulating key presses on text inputs and textareas.

 # how to use?